NORTHWEST SYMPHONY ORCHESTRA

 ___________________________________________________________________________________________

-In 1994, Paul Vermel was appointed music director and conductor and currently is in his seventeenth season with the NSO.
+In 1994, Paul Vermel was appointed music director and conductor and led the NSO till 2013.
 His considerable skills as teacher, conductor, and musician have endeared him to orchestra members and audience alike.
-Each season, Maestro Vermel programmed rarely performed compositions, as well as works by living composers (the 1996-1997 and 2002-2003 seasons included world premieres), and has often collaborated with other area musical groups to present joint performances.
+Each season, Maestro Vermel programmed rarely performed compositions, as well as works by living composers (the 1996-1997 and 2002-2003 seasons included world premieres), and had often collaborated with other area musical groups to present joint performances.
 The Northwest Symphony Orchestra commissioned “Entrance to the City of Proud Fancy” by Daniel Steven Crafts, to celebrate the orchestra’s 50th Anniversary.

 In 1995, through the efforts of Barbara Hedlund from the Champaign-Urbana Symphony, the NSO instituted a solo competition for young instrumentalists, and each year a string performer has been named the Paul Vermel Young Artist Award winner.
 In addition to a cash prize, the winner performs a solo concerto with the orchestra at a scheduled concert.
 Recipients of this award have gone on to hold seats in prestigious groups such as the Indianapolis Symphony, the Concertgebouw Orchestra of Amsterdam, the Sarasota (FL) Symphony, and the Milwaukee Symphony.

-The NSO received the Programming of the Year Award for 2003 from the Illinois Council of Orchestras.
+For Vermel’s programming of the 50th anniversary season, the NSO received the Programming of the Year Award for 2003 from the Illinois Council of Orchestras, of which the NSO is a member.
 Other awards garnered by the NSO from the Illinois Council of Orchestras include the Volunteer of the Year (Jim Bataille) in 2002, Community Orchestra of the Year in 2005, Conductor of the Year (Paul Vermel) in 2006, Board President of the Year (Diane Macewicz) in 2007, and Volunteer of the Year (Walter Wolodkin) in 2008.

 BUY SEASON TICKETS & SAVE 25%